Economy & Government

 Contact Person:

-- Part I: Prof. Thiess Büttner & Assistants
+- Part 1: Prof. Thiess Büttner & Assistants

 Content: Subject of this lecture is the analysis of public policy in a market economy.

-Part II treats the positive theory of public policy.
-Public decision making process is analysed with particular reference to its effects on size and composition of the national budget.
-Following this, the implementation of collective decisions through governmental bureaucracy and alternative form of organisations is examined.
+Part 2 treats the positive theory of public policy.
+Public decision making process is analyzed with particular reference to its effects on size and composition of the national budget.
+Following this, the implementation of collective decisions through governmental bureaucracy and alternative form of organizations is examined.
 Particular importance is attached to the influence fed by individual interests on legislation and administrative action (lobbyism, rent-seeking).

 Further information about this course can be found in the module handbook.
 For time and location please consult UnivIS, documents and materials are available on StudON.